-While developing the Android application, the developer has to ensure that the development environment is set perfectly.
-You will have to ensure that the developer has the latest version of Android Studio with all the updates.
+While developing an Android application, the developer has to ensure that the development environment is set perfectly.
+You, as a developer, have to make sure that you are using the latest version of Android Studio with all the updates.
 You can create an android application using the Android Studio IDE with all the extensive features.

 By selecting the app->Java->com.example.project name>Main Activity-

 This would be the main entry point for the application to be created.
 The system would launch an instance of this particular activity and then proceed by loading its layout.
 This would be the major or the home activity of the Android mobile application.

 You will then have to design the activity_main.xml file.
 This XML file deals with the definition of the various activities ’ UI.
 You can find this XML file in app->res->layout-activity_main.xml that would possess the entire layout of the mobile application.